tspring5000/tspring5000.github.io/cv.md

 - Onboarding new starters to the development team of all experience levels and mentoring junior/mid-level engineers.

 **Data Analyst** @ Corporate Software Services, Inc (Sep 2017 - Mar 2019)
+- SQL, Python, Elasticsearch, Splunk, PowerBI, Selenium
-- Responsible for data management and reporting for external clients
+- Managed data and reporting for external clients
+- Developed data pipelines using Python and various API's
+- Automated web tests with Selenium

 ## 📌 On the Side
 **Mobile Apps**\